 It is the responsibility of the Community Nursing provider to submit a complete EC application signed by the RN conducting the assessment, including all required attachments as detailed in the relevant EC form/s.
+EC applications must include all of the required community nursing services (including overnight care and where two workers are required), and any services the client is currently receiving.
 Submission of incomplete applications will delay the assessment and processing of the application.